Jenna-Zhao/COVID-19_Cases/data/derived/derived_data.md

 # Derived data

 This document provides a comprehensive overview of the processes used to manage and clean the raw data.
-Key steps include renaming columns, converting data types, merging data and addressing missing or unreasonable values to enhance the efficiency of plot generation.
+Key steps include renaming columns, converting data types, merging data and addressing missing or unreasonable values to enhance the efficiency of plotting.

 ## COVID-19 Data